SKpoTH/Finger-photo-Rescaling-for-Interoperability-of-Touchless-and-Touch-based-Fingerprint-Verification/README.md

 - scipy                         1.9.1
 - seaborn                       0.11.2

-Please cites this work, Thank You!
+Please cites this work<br>
-...
+-Finger photo Rescaling for Interoperability of Touchless and Touch-based Fingerprint Verification<br>
+Thank You!